barndollarmusic/excel-timecode/README.md

 If you make changes to [manifest.xml](manifest.xml), see [Clear the Office Cache](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/clear-cache).

-# Testing with Excel Locally
+# Testing with Excel for Local Code Development

 Open this project in Visual Studio Code.
 - **Terminal > Run Task... > Watch**